 - Protect children from the sun.
 They should wear sun protection, even on cloudy days.
 Kids should also have sunglasses or goggles with them.

 - Take advantage of our trained instructors, who specialize in teaching children - put your children in a lesson!
-Learn about our INCLUDED First Time Beginner Lesson and other children lessons on our Children's Lessons page.
+Learn about our children's lessons on our Children's Lessons page.

 - Be aware of your child's physical, emotional and mental energy levels.
 Stop skiing/snowboarding and come inside for a break as many times as needed, depending on your child.
 For example, if the clothing layer next to their skin stays wet and they’re chilled, if they’re injured, have a problem with equipment or even if they’re simply worn out.